Cut

 Clarity

-The clarity of a diamond is graded on a scale from IF to PK and refers to the amount and type of natural inclusions a diamond has.
+The clarity of a diamond is graded on a scale from IF to PK and refers to the amount and type and placement of natural inclusions a diamond has.

 Carat

-A 1ct round brilliant with good proportions should have a diameter of 6.5mm
+A modern1ct round brilliant cut diamond with good proportions should have a diameter of 6.5mm but this can vary depending on the depth.

 The other C’s